Or3stis/apparatus/docs/docs.md

 In the fourth line the `system.elements` extension points to the elements object in the rendered graph.
 That value must be consistent in both the `/src/helpers/cyOptions.js` and the loaded graph file.
 In your graphs, the `.elements` object stores all the information about the graph (nodes, edges, etc.)

 In the style field, we import the stylistic choices of our graph.
-To make ASTo more modular, the graphs style configuration is stored in the [settings](https://or3stis.github.io/apparatus/docs#the-settings-directory) directory.
+To make ASTo more modular, the configuration style of graphs is stored in the [settings](https://or3stis.github.io/apparatus/docs#the-settings-directory) directory.
 A cool feature of the tool (and of course cytoscape.js) is when a graph instance is stored, we also store its style choices.
-If you want you to share the graph with your friends, there is nothing stopping you (besides changing the style field to `graphStyle.style`.
+If you want you to share the graph with your friends, nothing is stopping you (besides changing the style field to `graphStyle.style`.